 Description: Lexia is a web-based Independent Learning System.
 It is predominantly phonics-based and pupils work through a program independently and at their own pace.
 The computer keeps track of their progress and provides extra practice on aspects which pupils find difficult.

-Lexia is delivered to targeted students once a week in tutor time, Wednesday Lunchtimes and in homework club across the academic year.
-Pupils are also able to access it at home.
+Lexia is delivered to targeted students by our specialist literacy support co-ordinator.
+She supports the students through small group intervention sessions to support the progress they make on Lexia.
 We have had great success this year with Lexia with most pupils making rapid progress in their reading ability.

 Reading Buddies is a paired reading scheme.
 KS3 pupils with a low reading age work with a more confident reader from Y9 -11 to read together during tutor time.
 In each session the targeted pupil reads to their partner, seeking clarification on difficult words and responding to questioning on the meaning and focus of the text.
 This is also an opportunity to provide leadership responsibilities to a wide number of older pupils, who have responded positively and maturely and have been key to the success of many pupils improving their reading ages.
 Reading Buddies are rewarded with achievement points and cinema tickets but more importantly the satisfaction that they have helped another pupil to learn how to read.